 RMNP is a very challenging visit for people, especially if they aren’t accustomed to the altitude.
 Trail Ridge Road takes visitors to 12,183 ft above sea level.
 Altitude sickness can strike quickly and become life threatening if action isn’t taken.
 Typically, returning to a lower elevation will alleviate symptoms.
 Worst case scenarios require the use of a hyperbaric chamber, similar to what deep sea divers use to overcome the Bends.
 Symptoms of altitude sickness may include lethargy, difficulty in thinking clearly, slurred speech, headache, or heart palpitations.
 Be sure you are physically capable of being at altitude before attempting!

-A trick to overcoming and compensating for being at altitude is use of portable oxygen (canisters are sold locally in gas stations and sporting goods stores), ibuprofen (for headache and swelling), caffeine (coffee, soda, tea, or energy drinks can help), and above all else, stay hydrated (caffeine will dehydrate you so, be careful).
+A trick to overcoming and compensating for being at altitude is use of portable oxygen.
+These canisters are sold locally in gas stations and sporting goods stores.
+Also useful is ibuprofen, for headache and swelling, caffeine, and staying hydrated!

 There is a saying in Colorado: “If you don’t like the weather, wait ten minutes.”
 While hiking, be sure to dress for nearly all weather.
 It has been known to snow in July in these mountains.
 Storms can roll in quickly, bringing with them wind, rain, lightning, hail, and anything else in between.
 Pack a lightweight windbreaker/rain jacket for a dry shell and a sweatshirt/sweater to keep you warm.
 Dressing in layers allows you to shed a layer if you get hot and add them if you get cold or wet.
 Bringing an extra pair of socks isn’t a bad idea either.
 Closed toe hiking boots are essential, but feel free to bring sandals to let your feet breathe on the shores of these mountain lakes.